forgng/react-use-typing-effect/README.md

-# react-use-typing
+# use-typing-effect

-react-use-typing is a simple hook to simulate the typing effect over a word or an array of words
+use-typing-effect is a simple hook to simulate the typing effect over a word or an array of words

 ![typing](./typing.gif)